SteiningerSebastian/SteiningerScripts/LLM Prompting Foundations for Responsible Use.md

 - **Ethical Decision-Making:** Students can make informed and ethical decisions regarding the use of LLMs in various scenarios, considering their societal implications and potential harms.
 # Introduction

-**Large Language Models (LLMs) are rapidly transforming how we interact with technology and information.** These powerful AI systems, capable of understanding and generating human-like text, are becoming integral to everything from content creation and customer service to scientific research and software development.
+**Large Language Models (LLMs) are rapidly transforming how we interact with technology and information.** These powerful AI systems, capable of understanding and **generating human-like text**, are becoming integral to everything from **content creation** and **customer service** to scientific research and software development.
 However, harnessing their full potential isn't about complex coding; it's about mastering the art and science of **prompting**.

-In this course, "LLM Prompting: Foundations for Responsible Use," we will dive deep into the methodologies for effectively communicating with these models.
-You'll learn to craft precise instructions, guide conversational flows, and troubleshoot common issues to get the best possible outputs.
+In this course, "LLM Prompting: Foundations for Responsible Use," we will dive deep into the **methodologies for effectively communicating** with these models.
+You'll learn to **craft precise instructions**, **guide conversational flows**, and troubleshoot common issues to get the best possible outputs.
 Beyond just the "how-to," we'll emphasize the **critical importance of responsible LLM use**.
-This includes understanding and mitigating inherent biases, recognizing limitations like "hallucinations" (when LLMs generate false information), and navigating the ethical landscape of privacy, copyright, and societal impact.
+This includes understanding and mitigating inherent **biases**, recognizing **limitations** like "**hallucinations**" (when LLMs generate false information), and navigating the **ethical landscape** of privacy, copyright, and societal impact.

-Throughout our journey, we'll use practical examples and hands-on exercises to solidify your understanding.
-You'll gain valuable experience in applying various prompting techniques, preparing you to leverage LLMs effectively and ethically in real-world applications.
+Throughout our journey, we'll use **practical examples** and **hands-on exercises** to solidify your understanding.
+You'll gain valuable experience in applying various **prompting techniques**, preparing you to leverage LLMs **effectively and ethically** in real-world applications.
 Up until now, you've primarily focused on the core computer science principles and software development.
 This course bridges that knowledge with the practical skills needed to interact with the next generation of AI, enabling you to **deploy powerful, responsibly-built LLM-driven solutions.**
 # Introduction to Large Language Models (LLMs)

 ## The Goal of LLMs: Generating Human-Like Text

-The primary objective of Large Language Models is to **generate human-like text** that is coherent, contextually relevant, and grammatically correct.
-They achieve this by learning the intricate statistical relationships between words and phrases from the massive datasets they're trained on.
+The primary objective of Large Language Models is to **generate human-like text** that is **coherent**, **contextually relevant**, and **grammatically correct**.
+They achieve this by **learning the intricate statistical relationships between words** and phrases from the massive datasets they're trained on.

 Here's a breakdown of what this "human-like" generation entails:
 - **Predicting Sequences:** At their most fundamental level, LLMs are sophisticated next-word predictors.
 Given a sequence of words (your prompt), the model calculates the probability of various words that could logically follow, then selects one to continue the text.
 This process repeats, building out the response token by token, giving the impression of fluent composition.
 - **Contextual Understanding:** LLMs are trained to understand the context of the input text.
 This means they don't just predict the next word in isolation but consider the entire preceding conversation or prompt to generate relevant and meaningful continuations.
 This ability is crucial for tasks like answering questions, summarizing, or continuing a story.
 - **Grasping Nuances:** Through their vast training, LLMs pick up on stylistic elements, tone, and even subtle nuances of language.
 This allows them to adapt their output to match the requested style, whether it's formal, casual, creative, or technical.